 Though not exempt from affiliation considerations under the CARES Act waiver, faith-based organizations might not be affiliated with one another “if the relationship is based on a religious teaching or belief or otherwise constitutes a part of the exercise of religion” or “where the application of the affiliation rules would substantially burden those organizations’ religious exercise.”
 For more information about this exception, check out the SBA’s Faith-Based Organizations FAQs here.

 In the end, affiliation concerns in any form can get very, VERY complicated!
 If you need specific legal guidance related to your business and any potential affiliates, reach out to us.
-If you know you are eligible and are looking to apply for a loan, however, check out lenders in your area here.

 Questions about this post?
 Email us or give us a call at 785-200-8919.